Anniepoo/swiplchrtut/examples.md

 design_check, pin_not_checked(T) <=> fail. % or do whatever's appropriate when the design fails
 ----

-we need `design_check` because the design won't be valid until we've added all the wires.
+We need `design_check` because the design won't be valid until we've added all the wires.

 Implication
 ~~~~~~~~~~~